-We know there are a fair few writing purists out there, so we’ll lead with a disclaimer.
+We know there are a fair few writing purists out there, so we’ll lead with a disclaimer on writing tools.
 Writers have completed their work by hand for thousands of years—with chisels and stone tablets, quills and parchment, or pens and Moleskine notebooks.
 (We don’t get kickbacks from Moleskine, by the way.
 We just love their notebooks.)

 While writing by hand is an ultra-portable approach beloved by writers the world over, requiring no battery power or expensive electronics, we figure you’re probably familiar with the concept already.
 Besides, there are times when your hand just moves too slowly, or your fingers want to quit before your brain does.